All Episodes

 Welcome to the revolution.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

 Stay right here for our final news roundup and information overload.

-Welcome back to the Sean Hannity show.
+Welcome back to the Sean Hannity Show.

-This is Jordan Sekio.
+This is Jordan Secchio.

 You know, one of those ideas, the greatest ideas in our country, is that we have oversight over our government and that there are members of the government, bureaucrats, people who spend their entire careers serving America, who are doing the right thing and trying to do the right thing.

-You know, a lot of times we focus on the bad actors inside the government, but there are good actors.
+You know, a lot of times we focus on the bad actors inside the government, but there are good actors and they tried to come forward.

-They they there are protections we have placed for them by Congress so that they can blow the whistle on bad actions.
+There are protections we have placed for them by Congress so that they can blow the whistle on bad actions.

-But what we have seen develop over the uh years is punishment for these whistleblowers by their own agencies.
+But what we have seen develop over the years is punishment for these whistleblowers by their own agencies.

-But Dad, unfortunately, what we've seen now, time and time again is depending on what the whistleblower is blowing the whistle on is how they get treated.
+But dad, unfortunately, what we've seen now time and time again is depending on what the whistleblower is blowing the whistle on is how they get treated.

-And if they're blowing the whistle on a Democrat or on the left, suddenly they are treated like or even uh not just treated like, they actually are end up being criminals under the executive branch.
+And if they're blowing the whistle on a Democrat or on the left, suddenly they are treated like or even not just treated like, they actually are end up being criminals under the executive branch.

-Let me let me ask you this.
+Let me ask you this.

 How do you read this?

-Well, disappointingly, to put it in a word, when when the associate deputy attorney general reached out, his name's Brad Weinsheimer, and this came about seven weeks after Attorney General Merrick Garland assured Congress that the Hunter Biden investigation was completely independent from the main, you know, Department of Justice Headquarters.
+Well, disappointingly, to put it in a word, when the Associate Deputy Attorney General reached out, his name's Brad Weinsheimer, and this came about seven weeks after Attorney General Merrick Garland assured Congress that the Hunter Biden investigation was completely independent from the main Department of Justice headquarters.

-Um but you would think that they would have learned some lesson from that.
+But you would think that they would have learned some lesson from that.

-Well, going forward, as soon as The first whistleblower letter was sent to Congress within that next week, um, this associate deputy attorney general reached out to my co-counsel, Mark Lytle.
+Well, going forward, as soon as the first whistleblower letter was sent to Congress, within that next week, this Associate Deputy Attorney General reached out to my co-counsel, Mark Lydal.

-And the Associate Deputy Attorney General, it's important for your listeners to understand the way that the Justice Department works, the attorney general is out there at press conferences, right, and at hearings, but it's the deputy attorney general's office that does the oversight of the entire department, and that's Lisa Monaco.
+And the Associate Deputy Attorney General, it's important for your listeners to understand the way that the Justice Department works, the Attorney General is out there at press conferences, right, and at hearings, but it's the Deputy Attorney General's office that does the oversight of the entire department, and that's Lisa Monaco.

 Nothing happens there without her authorization.